Skip to Content Facebook Feature Image

 The National Weather Service said the week's strongest Santa Ana winds, with gusts that reached 40 mph (64 kph), have passed.
 Forecasters said that all red flag warnings, which indicate conditions for high fire danger and Santa Ana winds, were discontinued.

-Santa Anas are notorious seasonal winds are withering, dry gusts that sweep out of the interior toward the coast, pushing back moist ocean breezes.
+Santa Anas are notorious seasonal winds that blow dry air from the interior toward the coast, pushing back moist ocean breezes.

 Faculty members are determining how best to complete the semester, which ends at Pepperdine this week.
 Final exams were postponed or canceled, depending on the class, university spokesperson Michael Friel said.
 An early analysis showed little to no damage to structures on campus, the university said.

 It’s unclear how the blaze started.
-Officials said seven structures had been destroyed and nine others had been damaged.
+Officials said nine structures had been destroyed and at least six others had been damaged, though crews had only surveyed about 25% of the affected area, said Deputy Chief Albert Yanagisawa of the Los Angeles County Fire Department.

-Lonnie Vidaurri’s four-bedroom home in the Malibu Knolls neighborhood is one of the seven destroyed.
+Lonnie Vidaurri’s four-bedroom home in the Malibu Knolls neighborhood is one of those destroyed.
 After evacuating to a hotel in Santa Monica with his wife and two young daughters, a neighbor called to tell Vidaurri that firefighters would need to break into his house.

 “It’s pretty torched all around,” said Vidaurri, 53.
 He expects that the family’s pet bunnies did not survive the fire, and that they lost most of their things.
 “My girls cried, obviously, but it could have been worse.”